The Complete Hypothyroidism User Guide for Patients (2018 Edition)

 Thyroid Antibodies (TPO & TGAb)

-The term thyroid antibodies refers to 2 tests which include Thyroid peroxidase antibody (TPO) and Thyroglobulin antibody (TGAb).
+The term thyroid antibodies refer to two tests which include Thyroid peroxidase antibody (TPO) and Thyroglobulin antibody (TGAb).

 There are more antibodies that alter thyroid function such as thyroid stimulating immunoglobulin but this usually leads to hyperthyroidism, not hypothyroidism which is the topic of our discussion here.